Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 Bruce Brown Insights vs. the Suns

-- Brown's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- On defense, the Suns have given up 111.6 points per contest, which is sixth-best in the league.
+- On defense, the Suns have allowed 111.6 points per game, which is sixth-best in the NBA.

-- Giving up 42.9 rebounds per contest, the Suns are the 11th-ranked team in the NBA.
+- On the boards, the Suns have allowed 42.9 rebounds per game, which puts them 11th in the league.

-- The Suns allow 23.4 assists per game, third-ranked in the league.
+- The Suns are the third-ranked squad in the NBA, conceding 23.4 assists per game.

-- The Suns allow 11.4 made 3-pointers per contest, third-ranked in the NBA.
+- The Suns are the third-ranked squad in the league at allowing threes, conceding 11.4 made 3-pointers per contest.

 Bruce Brown vs. the Suns